Foods for More Energy

 Eating for more energy

-spices these are the real sources of vitality.
+spices, these are the real sources of vitality.
 Every small healthy choice

 version of yourself.

-fuel.
+Your food becomes your fuel.
 Your habits become your power.
-And your energy becomes a reflection of
+And your energy becomes a reflection of how well you care for yourself.